quintanar401/quintanar401.github.io/OPS.md

 ### Preserves null (in x)

+tags: null : preservation of nulls

 The function always returns null if one of its arguments is null.

 Fns: + - * / abs acos asin atan ceiling cos div exp floor ln neg sin sqrt tan

 ### Numerical

+tags: numerical : function works with numbers

-The function is defined for numerical types only.
+The function is defined for numerical types only (including temporal).
 It may return other types as is.

 Fns: + - * / % abs acos asin atan ceiling cos div exp floor ln neg not sin sqrt tan

 ### Float

+tags: float : function works with floats

-The function always returns a double value (an atomic function returns a float for an atom).
+The function always returns a float value (an atomic function returns a float for an atom).

 Fns: acos asin atan cos exp ln sin sqrt tan

 ### Boolean

+tags: bool, boolean : function returns a bool

 The function always returns a boolean (an atomic function returns a boolean for an atom).